maximbilan/iOS-MapKit-Tutorial/README.md

 Now I will tell how to do simple search.

-First of all you need to add UISearchBarDelegate to your UIViewController.
-The UISearchBarDelegate protocol defines the optional methods you implement to make a UISearchBar control functional.
-A UISearchBar object provides the user interface for a search field on a bar, but it’s the application’s responsibility to implement the actions when buttons are tapped.
+First of all you need to add <i>UISearchBarDelegate</i> to your <i>UIViewController</i>.
+The <i>UISearchBarDelegate</i> protocol defines the optional methods you implement to make a <i>UISearchBar</i> control functional.
+A <i>UISearchBar</i> object provides the user interface for a search field on a bar, but it’s the application’s responsibility to implement the actions when buttons are tapped.
 At a minimum, the delegate needs to perform the actual search when text is entered in the text field.

 Please add the following variables to your class: